telerik/report-server-docs/knowledge-base/how-to-restrict-export-formats-in-preview.md

 ## Description
-I want to hide some of the rendering extensions.
+The article explains how to hide some of the rendering extensions in the Report Preview mode of the Report Server.

 ## Solution
-By default, all extensions are visible in the viewer of the Report Server.
+By default, all rendering extensions in the export options of the viewer of the Report Server are visible.
 To hide any of them it will be necessary to set accordingly the [extensions Element](https://docs.telerik.com/reporting/configuring-telerik-reporting-extensions) of the [Telerik Reporting Configuration](../implementer-guide/setup/configure-the-report-engine) section of the **TelerikReporting.config** file in the (_Telerik Report Server installation folder_)\\Telerik.ReportServer.Web (e.g. _C:\\Program Files (x86)\\Progress\\Telerik Report Server\\Telerik.ReportServer.Web_).
 After modifications the config file should look like :

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>